maciejtarsa/MLEnd/README.md

 ### Prediction of intonation of the speaker
 ### Prediction of the digit spoken

+# Project contents
+This repository contains the following files
+- `trainingMLEnd.csv` a file containing information about the dataset
+- **`database_download.ipnyb`** notebook with instruction on how to download the dataset
+- `features.csv` a file containing all features extracted from the dataset
+- `intonations.csv` a file containing the intonations associated with features extracted
+- `numerals.csv` a file containing the numerals associated with the features extracted
+- `telephone_numbers` a folder containing 15 .wav files of sequences of 11 numbers spoken

 # Setup
 The project requires a download of the dataset.
 This can be done locally or in Google Drive.
 Instructions for Google Drive setup.